1KB-exe/1KB/README.md

 <br><br>

 ### Fun Facts
+- This project no longer works because Microsoft Defender false identifies it as a trojan, and Google shut down my server for distributing malware
 - This README.md is larger than 1KB.exe
 - Hello World in C is ~10KB when optimized for smallest size
 - 1KB.exe's self-updating launcher is smaller than a local shortcut .lnk to your program